-Warm Spiced Granola – Laced with vanilla and a cozy spice blend, this homemade granola smells and tastes AMAZING.
+Warm Spiced Granola – Made with vanilla and a cozy spice blend, this homemade granola smells and tastes AMAZING.
 (Gluten-Free + Vegan)

 I’m here to tell you that granola does the same kind of thing.